- Diplomatic normalization deal brokered by the United States has brought Sudan and Israel into camaraderie.

 Religion plays a big role in this situation.
 After all, this Arab-Muslim country chose to normalize relations with the Jewish state, in a lot of ways forgoing their obligation to the majority Muslim Palestinian state whose very existence is threatened by the camaraderie between Sudan and Israel.
 But at the end of the day, most of these factors prove to be political and economic; there is not much Sudan could have changed in this succession of events.
 The deal was—in explicit terms of self-interest—the correct move to make.
 Sudan will likely benefit in one way or another from increased trade, technology, knowledge, and debt subsidies.

-Answer: Israel wants further regional trade and recognition
+Answer: Netanyahu wants further regional trade and recognition

 Netanyahu wants what they have always wanted.
 Israel is in need of normalizing relations wherever they can.
 This, both to diminish the threat of their enemies, as well as to tacitly garner support (or lack of condemnation) for their practices in Palestine.
 The continued support of the United States, and its growth under the Trump administration, is good news all around for Israel.
 Growing influence in north Africa gives Israel access to a plethora of goods, imports, water, and technology.